oregonjim/leetv/README.md

 - - -

 Works with any operating system that supports Python 3.x and VLC or mpv.

+  LeeTV and its utilities are written in Python 3.x.
+I have tested it heavily under Linux, almost as heavily under MacOS X, and lightly under Windows.
+While Windows 'works', it's not really suitable for use with anything labeled '24/7'.
 - - -

 Two usage scenarios are possible: